2017 1

 2014 Cypres de Climens offered more elegance and less intensity than the 2015 version.
 88-89p.

-2013 Climens displayed a great intensity of botrytized flavours like orange peel, grapefruit and pineapple, great acidity, rich and sophisticated, and very long finish.
+2013 Climens displayed a great intensity of botrytized flavors like orange peel, grapefruit, and pineapple, great acidity, rich and sophisticated, and a long finish.
 Stunning wine.
 95-96p.

 2012 Climens was a wine of great finesse and sophisticated touch but significantly lighter in concentration and intensity than f.i.
 2013 and 2014.
 93p.